May Day riots of 1919

 The Cleveland May Day riots of 1919 were a series of violent demonstrations that occurred throughout Cleveland, Ohio on May 1 (May Day), 1919.
 The riots occurred during the May Day parade organized by Socialist leader Charles Ruthenberg, of local trade unionists, socialists, communists, and the Industrial Workers of the World (IWW) to protest against the conviction of Eugene V. Debs and against American intervention in the Russian Civil War against the Bolsheviks.

 Background

 The previous year, Eugene Debs's Federal Court trial was held in Cleveland, and Charles Ruthenberg's Socialist Party chose to hold a march which would both protest against Debs' imprisonment as well as help promote Ruthenberg's own candidacy for Mayor of Cleveland.
 The procession consisted of 32 groups divided into four units, each holding a Socialist flag and an American flag at its head.
 Although the cause of the riots is disputed, repeated demands by the police and army personnel that the marchers relinquish their flags reportedly became a flashpoint.

+The Cleveland chapter of the Socialist Party had been much more radical than other Socialist Party chapters in the Midwest.
+The Cleveland political establishment of the time prevented the popular Cleveland Socialist Party from acquiring any political power which brewed resentment and radicalism among the party.
+Cleveland was a large industrial city of blue-collar workers, many of whom were immigrants or the descendants of immigrants.
+This population was very sympathetic to the Socialist Party and left-wing politics.
+In 1917, leftist hopes were boosted by news of the Russian Revolution and the rise of Vladimir Lenin and the Bolsheviks to power in Petrograd.
+That same year, Ruthenberg ran for mayor of Cleveland and attained almost 30% of the vote.